pd-externals/earplug/README.txt

 Pei Xiang, summer 2004
 Revised in fall 2006 by Jorge Castellanos
 Revised in spring 2009 by Hans-Christoph Steiner to compile in the data file
-Brought to GitHub in fall 2020 by Dan Wilcox
+Updated in fall 2020 by Dan Wilcox

 ## Build